holochain/holochain-rust/README.md

 To implement a container in a C based language, the [core_api_c_binding](./core_api_c_binding) [NEEDS UPDATING] code could be used, such as HoloSqape does.

 ### Rust Container
 The [container crate](container) uses the [container_api](container_api) to implement an executable which is intended to become the main, highly configurable and GUI less container implementation that can be run as a background system service.
-Currently the Rust Container

 ### Nodejs Container
 The [nodejs_container](nodejs_container) directory implements a node package that creates a container that wraps the Holochain core Rust implementation so we can access it from node.
 This is crucial especially for creating a test-driven development environment for developing Holochain DNA.
 The `hc` command-line tool relies on it to run tests.

 ### HC Command-line developer tool.
 The [cmd crate](cmd) implements our command line developer tool which allows you to create DNA scaffold, run tests, and finally package your DNA for running in a containter.
 For more details see the [crate README](cmd/README.md).

+## App Spec Driven Development
+We use a practice for coordinating additions and features that starts with adding a feature to a sample application so that we know we have a working example all the times.
+You can read about [the details here](/CONTRIBUTING.md#app-spec-driven-development)

 ## Documentation: The Book on Holochain
 There is a work-in-progress book of documentation being written about `holochain-rust`.
 See the published version at the associated GitHub Pages for this repo, [https://developer.holochain.org/guide/latest](https://developer.holochain.org/guide/latest).
 See instructions for how to contribute to the book at [doc/holochain_101/src/how_to_contribute.md](./doc/holochain_101/src/how_to_contribute.md).